 Cigna previously required doctors to submit a prior-approval form for medication-assisted treatment (MAT) requests, answering questions about the patient's current treatment and medical history.

-Under current law, a doctor can treat a maximum of 275 addicts, and only after obtaining government certification and procuring a special Drug Enforcement Administration license.
+Under current law, a doctor can treat a maximum of 275 addicts at a time, and only after obtaining certification and procuring a special Drug Enforcement Administration license.

-This is done to minimize the risk of illicit redistribution of opioid dependency treatments, but opponents argue that the approach has left the healthcare system unable to cope with the rising number of addicts.
+This is done to minimize the risk of illicit drug redistribution, but opponents argue that the approach has left the healthcare system unable to cope with the rising number of addicts.
 (Reporting by Natalie Grover in Bengaluru; Editing by Ted Kerr and Shounak Dasgupta)